AnkitKr0711/E_Commerce-Sales/README.md

 Different types of file system store in the different playtform is integrated to one single platform Azure Datalake storage system

+Design the Database schema and then populate the data from Datalake to schema table

-Codeing Platform :- Microsoft SQL Server Management, Azure Data Lake
+Codeing Platform :- Microsoft SQL Server Management, Azure Data Lake, Azure DataFactory